What You Must Know? Realty Income Corporation (O)

 Realty Income Corporation (O) STOCK PRICE MOVEMENT:

-Realty Income Corporation (O) stock price positioned at -4.71% from the 52 week high and situated at 22.22% from 52 week low.
-3899210 shares traded on hands while it’s an average volume stands with 1.95M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -1.52% and it registered share value at $80.92 in recent trade transaction.
-It has dividend yield of 3.45% and Payout Ratio is 205.90%.

-VOLATILITY FACTOR: The stock remained 2.40% volatile in recent week and indicated 1.56% volatility in last month.
-The Company’s beta coefficient sits at 0.15.
+VOLATILITY FACTOR: The stock remained 3.69% volatile in last week and indicated 2.09% volatility in previous month.
+The Company’s beta coefficient sits at 0.21.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 1.37 measure stock volatility.
+ATR value of 2.06 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

+Realty Income Corporation (O) received positive focus in Monday trading session.
+The stock has performed 3.59% and it registered share value at $74.99 in recent trade transaction.
+At present, the stock price sited at -11.69% from the 52 week high and situated at 13.26% from 52 week low.
+4509523 shares traded on hands while it’s an average volume stands with 2.26M shares.
+It has dividend yield of 3.72% and Payout Ratio is 196.30%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: